nh-server/switch-guide/docs/user_guide/modchip/index.md

 Running CFW on modchipped consoles is more simplistic, as it only requires you to have `payload.bin` present on the root of your microSD card when you turn on the system.

 Before setting up for homebrew, install at least one eShop title.
-Running homebrew "over a title" allows more resources for homebrew apps.
-Try downloading a free game (such as [Fallout Shelter](https://www.nintendo.com/games/detail/fallout-shelter-switch/)), application (such as [YouTube](https://www.nintendo.com/games/detail/youtube-switch/)), or a game demo such as [10 Second Run RETURNS](https://www.nintendo.com/games/detail/10-second-run-returns-switch).
-Running homebrew via a game cartridge will also work, but it must be inserted every time.
-Running homebrew does not permanently replace or remove the game/application, nor does it become tied to only one game/application (any cartridge you have inserted or any game/application installed can always be used).
-Once you obtain any bootable title, you are prepared to continue on with the guide.
+Running the Homebrew Menu "over a title" allows more resources for homebrew apps.
+Try downloading a free game (such as [Fallout Shelter](https://www.nintendo.com/games/detail/fallout-shelter-switch/)), application (such as [YouTube](https://www.nintendo.com/games/detail/youtube-switch/)), or a game demo (such as [10 Second Run RETURNS](https://www.nintendo.com/games/detail/10-second-run-returns-switch)).
+Running the Homebrew Menu via a game cartridge will also work, but it must be inserted every time you want to boot into homebrew.
+Taking over a title in this manner does not permanently replace or remove the donor game/application, nor does it become tied to only one game/application.
+Any cartridge you have inserted or any game/application installed can always be used normally if you don't hold any buttons while booting it. <br> Once you obtain any bootable title, you are prepared to continue on with the guide.

 ### **Important**
 If you do decide to follow the recommended emuMMC path later in the guide, make sure you disable [Automatic Save Data Cloud backups/downloads](https://www.nintendo.co.uk/Support/Nintendo-Switch/How-to-Enable-Disable-Automatic-Save-Data-Backups-and-Downloads-1434310.html) beforehand as well as making sure [the Switch is set as Primary Console](https://en-americas-support.nintendo.com/app/answers/detail/a_id/22453/~/how-to-change-the-primary-console-for-your-nintendo-account).